An NP-Complete Problem in Grid Coloring: Abstract

 \section{Abstract}

-A $c$-coloring of $\Gnm=[n]\times [m]$ is a mapping of $\Gnm$ into $[c]$ such that no four corners forming a rectangle have the same color.
-In 2009 a challenge was proposed via the internet to find a 4-coloring of $G_{17,17}$.
-This attracted considerable attention from the popular mathematics community.
-A coloring was produced; however, finding it proved to be difficult.
-The question arises: is the problem of grid coloring is difficult in general?
-We present three results that support this conjecture: (1) Given a partial $c$-coloring of an $\Gnm$ grid, can it be extended to a full $c$-coloring?
-We show this problem is NP-complete.
-(2) The statement {\it $\Gnm$ is $c$-colorable} can be expressed as a Boolean formula with $nmc$ variables.
-We show that if the $\Gnm$ is not $c$-colorable then any tree resolution proof of the corresponding formula is of size $2^{\Omega(c)}$.
-(We then generalize this result for other monochromatic shapes.)
-(3) We show that any tree-like cutting planes proof that $c+1$ by $c\binom{c+1}{2}+1$ is not $c$-colorable must be of size $2^{\Omega(c^3/\log^2 c)}$.
-Note that items (2) and (3) yield statements from Ramsey Theory which are of size polynomial in their parameters and require exponential size in various proof systems.
+A $c$-coloring of the grid $\GNM=[N]\times [M]$ is a mapping of $\GNM$ into $[c]$ such that no four corners forming a rectangle have the same color.
+In 2009 a challenge was proposed to find a 4-coloring of $G_{17,17}$.
+Though a coloring was produced, finding it proved to be difficult.
+This raises the question of whether there is some complexity lower bound.
+Consider the following problem: given a partial $c$-coloring of the $\GNM$ grid, can it be extended to a full $c$-coloring?
+We show that this problem is NP-complete.
+We also give a Fixed Parameter Tractable algorithm for this problem with parameter $c$.